cdap-guides/cdap-etl-guide/RealtimeJMSToStream/README.rst

 In this example, we will poll messages from a Java Message Service (JMS) source in real time and use a Stream Sink to write the messages to a CDAP Stream.

-The file `config.json <config.json>`__ contains a sample Application configuration that you can use to accomplish the above task.
-Our sample Application uses these components:
+The file `config.json <config.json>`__ contains a sample application configuration that you can use to accomplish the above task.
+Our sample application uses these components:

 - The ``cdap-etl-realtime`` system artifact, since we want to perform the pipeline in real time
 - JMS source, using the implementation of JMS from Apache ActiveMQ, version 5.11.1
 - Stream sink to hold the incoming messages to be processed by a downstream program such as a CDAP Flow

-You can create and start the Application by using the CDAP CLI (or you can use the Cask Hydrator UI for a more visual approach).
+You can create and start the application by using the CDAP CLI (or you can use the Cask Hydrator UI for a more visual approach).

 **Notes:**

 - You need to fill in the following configurations in a file such as the `config.json
-  <config.json>`__ before creating the Application.
+  <config.json>`__ before creating the application.

 - If you want to import the ``config.json`` into the Cask Hydrator UI, you will need to modify it to include an ``artifact`` property describing the system artifact being used.